mehdidc/feed_forward_vqgan_clip/README.md

 `python -u main.py test pretrained_models/cc12m_32x1024/model.th "an armchair in the shape of an avocado"`

 ![](images/avocado_chair.png)

+You can also try it in the [Colab Notebook](https://colab.research.google.com/drive/1N8vvdhkvLaMefTIW_WYuJa-FflqyBnHr?usp=sharing)

 ## Tensorboard:
 Loss will be output for tensorboard.